aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/nation/government/the-prayer-for-the-safety-of-kings-princes-and-commonwealths-as-presented-in-english-translation-by-menasseh-ben-israel-to-oliver-cromwell-1655.html.md

 <td style="vertical-align:top;">
 <div class="english">
-An evident sign of the proper and natural resolution of this Nation, and their constant obedience to their Princes.
+...an evident sign of the proper and natural resolution of this Nation, and their constant obedience to their Princes.
 </div>
 </td></tr>